 If a new permit is not obtained within 180 days from the date the initial permit became null and void, the building official is authorized to require that any work which has been commenced or completed be removed from the building site.
 Alternately, a new permit may be issued to include the existing work in place and require the complete structure be compliant with all applicable regulations and codes in effect at the time the initial permit became null and void and any regulations which may have become effective between the date of expiration and the date of issuance of the new permit.

 The City of Miami Beach will send the owner and/or permit holder a courtesy notification in the mail within 30 days of the expiration of their permit informing them that their permit will expire.
-If the work has commenced and is ready for inspection, the applicant should request an inspection from the Building Department prior to the expiration of the permit.
+If the work has commenced and is ready for inspection, the applicant should request an inspection from the Building Department before the expiration of the permit.

 To close a permit, all required inspections for both, the master permit and any linked permits, must be completed and approved.

-If your permit is about to expire, and you know you will not be able to request and pass a required inspection prior to the expiration date, you can request a one-time extension.
+If your permit is about to expire, and you know you will not be able to request and pass a required inspection before the expiration date, you can request a one-time extension.
 This extension can only be requested when the permit is still active and not expired.
 You will need to submit a Permit Application with the Permit Extension box checked in the Permit Request section.
 A minimum permit fee will be charged based on the current Fee Schedule.
 Once a permit has expired, it can only be extended with a renewal permit.